samiduara/card-matching-game/Readme.md

 Games that improve recall by encouraging the recollection of memories via verbal interaction or color matching.

 Games that forge mental connections through association.

+# How to the game is played

+The premise of the game is to have a grid of 16 face-down cards.
+The card faces consist of pairs of matches.
+Clicking on cards will flip them over, revealing the value.
+When two are chosen, if it's a match, both cards will disappear.
+If it's not, the cards will flip back over to face-down.
+The game should be different every time the game is refreshed.